kitnil/awesome/README.md

 ## TypeScript

+- [GhostText](https://github.com/GhostText/GhostText) - 👻 Use your text editor to write in your browser.
+Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [tridactyl](https://github.com/tridactyl/tridactyl) - A Vim-like interface for Firefox, inspired by Vimperator/Pentadactyl.
 - [PaWebControl](https://github.com/Siot/PaWebControl) - PulseAudio Web Volume Control
 - [PeerTube](https://github.com/Chocobozzz/PeerTube) - Federated (ActivityPub) video streaming platform using P2P (BitTorrent) directly in the web browser with WebTorrent and Angular.
-- [vscode-org-mode](https://github.com/ajtoo/vscode-org-mode) - Emacs Org Mode for Visual Studio Code (In Progress, contributions are welcome)
+- [vscode-org-mode](https://github.com/vscode-org-mode/vscode-org-mode) - Emacs Org Mode for Visual Studio Code (In Progress, contributions are welcome)
 - [stryker](https://github.com/stryker-mutator/stryker) - Mutation testing for JavaScript and friends
 - [chronograf](https://github.com/influxdata/chronograf) - Open source monitoring and visualization UI for the TICK stack
 - [hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web